AubinABADIE/LearnTogether/README.md

 ## \#LOGON

-The server responds to a #LOGIN injonction from the client by sending this to the client.
+The server responds to a #LOGIN injunction from the client by sending this to the client.
 It is accompanied by several arguments:

  - isConnected: boolean, true if the connection has been successful or false otherwise
  - id: int the user id from the DB